Here is the excellent inventor biography. So, who was Alexander Graham Bell? He was the most well-known inventor, engineer, and scientist.

 In 1864, Alexander Graham Bell and his brother Melville James Bell appeared at Edinburgh’s University.

 After one year in 1865, he with his family traveled to London.
-Here in 1868, he cleared the entrance test of University College of London.
+Here in 1868, he cleared the entrance test of the University College of London.
 He did his matriculation here.

 Alexander Graham Bell Death